Child Citizenship Act of 2000

 Do not delay in beginning the procedure, which often takes considerable time (six months to a year in some cases, even for immediate relatives).

-What about US parents residing permanently abroad with no immediate intention of returning to the USA to reside there with their children (either natural or adopted)?
+What about US parents permanently residing abroad with no immediate intention of returning to the USA to reside there with their children?